nipy/nilabels/README.md

 + Install NiLabels: the current version is not (yet) pip installable.
 It can be installed in development mode.
-To proceede, initialise a virtual environment and execute the following instructions:
+To proceed, initialise a virtual environment and execute the following instructions:
 ```
 cd <folder where to clone the code>
 git clone https://github.com/SebastianoF/nilabels.git
-cd nilabel
+cd nilabels
 pip install -e .
 ```
 In development mode every change made to your local code will be directly affecting the libray installed in the python distribution